 - Spoon the Pesto into small jars with tight fitting lids

 - Seal the jar with a thin film of olive oil

 - Pesto keeps well in the fridge for 6-8 months.
 If you use part of a jar, add another thin film of olive oil before putting it back in the fridge

-- If you plan to freeze the Pesto, leave out the cheeses and add them when you are going to use it
+- To freeze the Pesto, leave out the 2 cheeses and add them when you are going to use it